OSUSecLab/RILDefender/README.md

 ```

-The compilation may fail in some stages and you need to run the following 3 commands.
-(Each step took less than a minute)
+The compilation may fail in some stages and you need to run the following 3 commands. (**Should not happen now after removing some unncessary APIs**)

 ```
 $ make system-api-stubs-docs-update-current-api